aceberg/WatchYourLAN/docs/VLAN_ARP_SCAN.md

 ```

 ### 2. ARP_ARGS
 Setting `ARP_ARGS` is optional.
-It can be set through GUI, config file or environment variables.
+It can be set through `GUI`, config file or environment variables.
 `ARP_ARGS` is additional arguments for `arp-scan`, that will be applied for **every** one of `IFACES`.
 For example:
 ```sh
 ARP_ARGS: "-r 1"